 Step two: Finding donors and Surrogate matching

-Once you have decided that surrogacy is the right choice for you, you need to draw an outline for your plans in surrogacy process and consider several factors to make decisions based on your situation.
+Once you have decided that surrogacy is the right choice for you, you need to draw an outline for your plans for the surrogacy process and consider several factors to make decisions based on your situation.
 These are the most important considerations in this process:

 - Choosing your type of surrogacy (gestational or traditional)